aromig/romigdotdev/blog/oop-primer-part-1.md

 ---
 title: "C# OOP Primer: Data Types, Structs, & Classes"
-excerpt: "Object-oriented programmer can be a complex paradigm to learn for a beginner.
+excerpt: "Object-oriented programming can be a complex paradigm to learn for a beginner.
 I will try to explain how some of it works.
 In this article, we'll cover the basics: data types, structs, and classes."
 date: "2019-04-06T11:36:00-04:00"
 cover: "/assets/images/blog/generic_code_cover.jpg"
 ---